vovkos/axl/doc/manual/rst/intro.rst

 * Contained memory allocation

-	AXL allocates all of its memory using a pair of pre-defined functions, making it easy to both replace allocator and to isolate memory leaks.
-Default memory allocator dumps all memory leaks in debug build.
+	AXL allocates all of its memory using a pair of pre-defined functions, making it easy to both replace the allocator and to isolate memory leaks.
+Default memory allocator dumps all AXL-related memory leaks in debug build.

 * Non-zero-terminated strings